SoftwareGuy/Ignorance/FAQ.md

 No. Ignorance uses it's own network polling method and an awesome little trick to make it literally the fastest reliable UDP transport for Mirror.

+## I heard Mirror got a better network polling method.
+How do I use that over the trick you use?

+Take a look at `Ignorance.cs` and you'll see a define that you need to enable in order to use the new Mirror update mechanism.

 # Other